alphagov/govuk-brand-guidelines/src/graphic-device/dot-use-examples/index.md

 ### Video description

 No audio.
 The dot leads a trail of other dots of various colours in a spiral towards the centre of a mobile screen, where it becomes the dot within the GOV.UK logo as it fades and pushes in.
-The crown logo is revealed by an circular iris effect at the bottom of the screen.
+The crown logo is revealed by a circular iris effect at the bottom of the screen.

 ## Illustration